dokester/BayesicFitting/docs/classdocs/ArctanModel.md

 <b>Parameters</b>

 * xdata  :  array_like<br>
-    values at which to calculate the result
+    values at which to calculate the result<br>
 * params  :  array_like<br>
-    values for the parameters.
+    values for the parameters.<br>

 <a name="basePartial"></a>